Pa. voters blame Biden admin. for gas prices; poll

 Increased Gas Prices

-A new WHTM/Emerson College Polling/The Hill poll shows that nearly half of Pennsylvania voters blame the Biden administration for the increase in gas prices (46%).
+A new WJET/WFXP/Emerson College Polling/The Hill poll shows that nearly half of Pennsylvania voters blame the Biden administration for the increase in gas prices (46%).

 Among Republican voters, 75.1% blame the Biden administration.
 Democratic voters, however, had a higher percentage of voters blaming the gas and oil sanctions against Russia (28.4%) and gas and oil companies (27.6%).
 Neither political party had a double-digit percentage blaming COVID-19.